 We used the same finishes in the bathrooms and kitchen for a consistent aesthetic throughout the house.
 The result is a light filled house with bright spaces.

-This little mid century house is real charmer.
-Great light and a nice main space for entertaining but it is cut off from the kitchen with a large fireplace which is located in the center of the room.
+This mid century house is a real charmer.
+Great light and a nice main space for entertaining but it was cut off from the kitchen with a large fireplace which was located in the center of the room.

-Our work is to remove a portion of the fireplace an open up the floor plan to better connect the kitchen/dining area with the main living space.
+Our work was to remove a portion of the fireplace an open up the floor plan to better connect the kitchen/dining area with the main living space and remodel the interior.